Pollution in Door County, Wisconsin

 Pollution in Door County, Wisconsin relates to the degree of pollution in the air, water, and land in Door County, Wisconsin.
 Pollution is defined as the addition of any substance (solid, liquid, or gas) or any form of energy (such as heat, sound, or radioactivity) to the environment at a faster rate than it can be dispersed, diluted, decomposed, recycled, or stored in some harmless form.

 Air

 Most air pollution reaching the monitor at Newport State Park comes from outside the county.
-This map shows how air travels to the pollution monitor in Newport State Park.
+This map shows how the air travels to the pollution monitor in Newport State Park.
 Because the monitor is near the shore, only the red lines (which show the lower air currents) meaningfully depict the path of ozone to the monitor.
 As shown on the map, these lower currents carry polluted air from major urban areas.
 But further inland, the air from higher up mixes more, so all color lines are significant when tracing the path of air pollution further inland.
 These higher currents (shown in green and blue) blow in from cleaner, mostly rural areas.

-In 1999, Door County had twice as many days with high ozone as Milwaukee due to the currents.
-The stability of air over the Lake Michigan shore along with the lake breezes may increase the concentration of ozone along the shoreline.

 Nitrous oxide concentrations measured by airplane over county waters are not significantly different than those measured closer to the Chicago area.